weakish/docs-en/views/rest_api.md

    https://{{host}}/1.1/scan/classes/Article
 ```

-Each `cursor` must be consumed in 10 minutes.
+Each `cursor` must be consumed within 10 minutes.
-After 10 minutes it becomes invalid.
+It becomes invalid after 10 minutes.

 You can also specify `where` conditions for filtering: